Vinegar and Honey

 Walking off the path he sat down and leaned against a tree.
 He was not one to pass up the opportunity for a nap these days.
 Ithican pulled the hood of his cloak over his eyes and listened to the birds singing their hearts out.

 Ithican kept his eyes trained on the horse’s broken halter while standing in the rampaging animal’s path.
 It didn’t take long for the large horse to bare down on him.
 Just before being trampled Ithican stepped to the side and snatched the lose rein.
 In one motion he wrapped it around his arm and yanked as hard as he could.
-The horse still managed to pull Ithican off his feet, however at the same time the animal made a sharp turn and came to a halt.
+The horse still managed to pull Ithican off his feet, but at the same time the animal made a sharp turn and came to a halt.
 The rider was thrown, but not with the kind of force that he would have been if the animal had still been going top speed.

 Untangling his now bruised arm Ithican walked over to help the Human up out of the dust.
 The rider was a bit disoriented but he took the hand Ithican offered him.